 Cannabinoid drugs include Cannabis, Medical Cannabis, and Synthetic Cannabis.
 One of the most commonly used and abused drugs, at least 29.6% of adults in England and Wales use Cannabinoids at least once in their lifetime.

 Prescription drugs that combat severe pain, such as Morphine, Fentanyl, and Tramadol, are all classed as Opioid drugs.
-Heroin is also a commonly abused Opioid drug.

 Legal highs are psychoactive drugs that mimic the side effects, euphoria and high that illegal drugs provide.
 Class C drugs, legal highs include Spice, GBL and GHB.